 Another tale states Spanish conquistador Hernan Cortes was introduced to chocolate by the Aztecs of Montezuma’s court.
 After returning to Spain, cacao beans in tow, he supposedly kept his chocolate knowledge a well-guarded secret.
 A third story claims that friars who presented Guatemalan Mayans to Philip II of Spain in 1544 also brought cacao beans along as a gift.

 No matter how chocolate got to Spain, by the late 1500s it was a much-loved indulgence by the Spanish court, and Spain began importing chocolate in 1585.
 As other European countries such as Italy and France visited parts of Central America, they also learned about cacao and brought chocolate back to their respective countries.

 Soon, chocolate mania spread throughout Europe.
-With the high demand for chocolate came chocolate plantations, which were worked by thousands of slaves.
+With the high demand for chocolate came chocolate plantations, which were worked by thousands of enslaved people.

 But European palates weren’t satisfied with the traditional Aztec chocolate drink recipe.
 They made their own varieties of hot chocolate with cane sugar, cinnamon and other common spices and flavorings.